QEDjl-project/QEDbase.jl/README.md

 julia> @assert isapprox(getPerp(mom), px^2 + py^2)
 ```

 and a lot more (see [here](www.docs-to-the-lorentz-interface-getter.jl) for a complete list).
-There is also a mutable version of a four vector in `QEDbase.jl`, where the Lorentz-vector interface provides setters to different properties as well (see [here](www.docs-to-the-lorentz-interface-setter.jl) for details).
+There is also a mutable version of a four vector in `QEDcore.jl`, where the Lorentz-vector interface provides setters to different properties as well (see [here](www.docs-to-the-lorentz-interface-setter.jl) for details).

 ## Testing